 So your company is going to release an internal project as open source.
 Are you ready for your new responsibilities?
 You could just throw the code up on a forge like GitHub or GitLab, but it’s unlikely to receive attention or provide much benefit to the company.

 Open sourcing an internal project requires a lot of thought and work.
 Releasing a project as open source requires changes to the development, build, and release workflow.
 This is not about the code per se; it’s the processes and infrastructure that surround the code that make the project successful.

-This talk will introduce what you need to know & to expect before you release your internal project, including:
+VM Brasseur discusses what you need to know and what to expect before you release your internal project.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com